kierdavis/site/pages/malloc4.md

 ### Cleanup (coalescing)

-Coalescing is the process of joining together adjacent free chunks, in order to increase the mean size of free chunks.
+Coalescing is the process of joining together adjacent free chunks in order to increase their mean size.
 The system iterates over the free chunk list, merging any two directly adjacent chunks into one larger one.

 #### Pseudocode implementation